Cairi-S/Welcome-Foolish-Mortals/README.md

 #### Icons ####

-The favicon taken from [favicon.io](https://favicon.io/emoji-favicons/ghost/) and the open source project [Twemoji](https://twemoji.twitter.com/).
+The favicon is taken from [favicon.io](https://favicon.io/emoji-favicons/ghost/) and the open source project [Twemoji](https://twemoji.twitter.com/).

 All other icons are provided by [Font Awesome](https://fontawesome.com/).
 These icons have been chosen as they are easy to recognise and are widely understood.